Simple Home Modifications to Make Aging in Place Possible

 Home Is Where the Heart Is

-Whether you go above and beyond the items in this checklist or pick and choose the items best for you, make sure you have a plan to age in place in a way that fits you and your loved ones.
+Whether you go above and beyond the items in this checklist or pick and choose the items best for you, make sure you have a remodeling plan in place in a way that fits you and your loved ones.
 After all, safety is at the heart of the matter.

 Looking for a contractor to help with your aging in place needs?
 Our choosing a contractor guide will walk you through the various kinds of professionals out there and questions to ask yourself as you narrow the field.